How To Feed A Loon

 • Use your fingers to crumble the saffron threads into the chicken broth and stir to dissolve.
 Set aside.

-• On a platter, season the flour with ½ tsp salt and ¼ tsp black pepper.
+• On a platter, season the flour with ½ teaspoon salt and ¼ teaspoon black pepper.
 Dredge the chicken through the seasoned flour until fully coated.

-• Heat 1 tbsp oil in a large skillet or Dutch oven over medium heat.
+• Heat 1 tablespoon oil in a large skillet or Dutch oven over medium heat.

 • Sear the lemon slices until browned slightly on both sides, about 3 to 5 minutes.
 Remove from skillet and set aside.